cloudfoundry-attic/cf-swagger/README.md

 * Overview presentation on September 16th, 2015.
 Slides ([PDF](https://github.com/maximilien/presentations/blob/master/2015/cf-swagger/releases/cf-swagger-v0.7.0.pdf) and [PPTX](https://github.com/maximilien/presentations/blob/master/2015/cf-swagger/releases/cf-swagger-v0.7.0.pptx)), [video](https://www.youtube.com/watch?v=N4DshPSn660)

 ### Getting Started
 -------------------

 Assuming you have a valid [Golang 1.4.2](https://golang.org/dl/) or [later](https://golang.org/dl/) installed for your system, you can quickly get the version that we are using for go-swagger.
 This version is on [Github](https://github.com/midoblgsm/go-swagger).
 This is an extension of [go-swagger](https://github.com/go-swagger/go-swagger).
 You can use the `bin/build` file to generate the binary or directly use our swagger binary from `out` folder.

 The tests that we are generating are tested on [Go Service Broker](https://github.com/cloudfoundry-samples/go_service_broker).
-You need to follow the steps indicated in the README.md of the project to build the broker and run it.
+You need to follow the steps indicated in the [README.md](https://github.com/cloudfoundry-samples/go_service_broker/blob/master/README.md) of the project to build the broker and then run it.

 ### Cloning and Building